Dramatic increase of the efficiency of pesticides

 and not effect on herbicidal properties towards to weeds’.

-Unlike most analogues, Albit is in accord to these requirements and has
+Unlike most anti-stress analogues, Albit has the official

-the official status of antidote, confirmed by numerous experiments
+status of antidote, confirmed by numerous experiments, scientific

 Albit is growth regulator and fungicide, but the most effectively it can be